123Lyq/CP10-OT/README.md

 Tracking.cpp: You can use this cpp to do the tracking thing based on the images generated from the Video_to_imgae function and then save them in new folders.

 Image_to_vedio.cpp: You can use this cpp to combine frames into a video and then output the video.

+The dataset(both original images and images after processing) is available on .